 Investing in our securities involves a high degree of risk.
 You should carefully consider the following risks in addition to the other information included in this annual information form, including our historical consolidated financial statements and related notes, before you decide to purchase our common shares.
 If any of the following risks actually occur, our business, financial condition and results of operations could materially suffer.
 As a result, the trading price of our securities, including Common Shares, could decline and you could lose part or all of your investment.
 The risks set out below are not the only risks we face; risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially and adversely affect our business, financial condition and results of operations.
-You should also refer to information set out in our consolidated financial statements and management's discussion and analysis for the year ended December 31, 2019.
+You should also refer to information set out in our consolidated financial statements and management's discussion and analysis for the year ended December 31, 2021.

-Risks Relating to Marketing Products Produced by Third Parties capabilities or make arrangements with third parties to perform these services.
+Risks Relating to Marketing Products Produced by Third Parties so.
+In order to market any products, Aequus must maintain, and may further expand, its sales, marketing, managerial and other non-technical capabilities or make arrangements with third parties to perform these services.
 If Aequus does not have adequate sales, marketing and distribution capabilities, whether independently or with third parties, Aequus may not be able to generate sufficient product revenue and promotional service revenue to become profitable.
 Aequus competes with many companies that have extensive and well-funded sales and marketing operations.
 Without an internal commercial organization or the support of a third party to perform sales and marketing functions, Aequus may be unable to compete successfully against these more established companies.
 Furthermore, Aequus' relationships with its third-party suppliers are subject to various risks and uncertainties that are outside of its control, including agreements with third party suppliers not being renewed or being terminated in accordance with their terms and supply and reputational risks in the event that a third party supplier is in default under the provisions of such agreement.